tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 {: #fig-rrc-msg align="left"
    title="Return Routability Check Message"}

-Future extensions to the Return Routability Check protocol may define new message types.
+Future extensions to the Return Routability Check sub-protocol may define new message types.
 Implementations MUST be able to parse and ignore messages with an unknown `msg_type`.
 (Naturally, implementation MUST be able to parse and understand the three RRC message types defined in this document.)